WenSimEHRP/JGRPP-wiki/Features/Signalling.md

   This checks the current load percentage of the train.
   (Trains with no cargo capacity at all are considered full: 100%).
 * Entry direction
-  This checks which side the train is entering the signal from: front, back or compass direction.
+  This checks which side the train is entering the signal from: front, back, compass direction, or entering/exiting tunnel/bridge.
 * Train group
   This checks whether the train is in a particular group.
   This works with nested groups.